Private Research Mentorship

 Finance is the lane.
 The angle is personal.

-Students work inside serious finance themes, but the final question should feel like theirs.
-The mentor helps narrow the angle until the project has shape, tension, and a reason to exist.
+Students work inside serious finance themes, but the final question should be the student's own.
+The mentor narrows the angle until the project has shape, tension, and a reason to exist.

 Macro Strategy